The Medtronic TurboHawk atherectomy system.

-In March 2016, Avinger Inc. received 510(k) clearance for an enhanced version of its Pantheris lumivascular atherectomy system for the treatment of peripheral artery disease (PAD).
+In March 2016, Avinger Inc. received 510(k) clearance for an enhanced version of its Pantheris lumivascular atherectomy system for the treatment of PAD.
 The new version of the system features improved ergonomics, physician controls and manufacturability.
 The Pantheris is the first intravascular image-guided system, allowing physicians to see where they are guiding the catheter from inside the artery, using optical coherence tomography (OCT).
 The original device was cleared by the FDA in October 2015.

 “Atherectomy is a proven treatment that relieves pain and restores blood flow, and Pantheris has been eagerly anticipated in the clinical community because it is a leap forward in atherectomy technology compared to what we have had in the past,” said Thomas Davis, M.D., of St. John Hospital and Medical Center in St. Clair Shores, Mich.
 “Now, for the first time, we are able to see exactly where we are removing the plaque, and are better able to leave the healthy artery alone.
 Clinical data suggests that the precision offered with Pantheris will have a lasting positive effect on patient outcomes.
 In addition, Pantheris visualizes the artery without requiring ionizing radiation.
 Thus, OCT has the potential to reduce physician and patient X-ray exposure, which is a concern for all clinicians performing multiple procedures.”